ProgrammingWarmups/www.warmups.dev/warmups/warmup2.md

 - Fill in the `_` to record the program's output
 - Answer these questions as you study this Python program:
   - What is the output produced by this program?
-  - What is the purpose of a user-defined functions?
+  - What is the purpose of a user-defined function?
   - What is the input, output, and behavior of `mean`?

 </codeblock>